-You are responsible for the entity listed on your Business Profile, which means that in addition to following the basic rules of conduct in the Google Terms of Service, you must, when using the Google My Business Services:
+You’re responsible for the entity listed on your profile (your 'Business Profile').
+That means, in addition to following the basic rules of conduct in the Google Terms of Service, you must, when using the Business Profile Services:

 - Comply with applicable laws and industry best practices when operating and promoting your entity, including obtaining all applicable licences and approvals.